davidclaveau/lighthouse-web-notes/Week_2/Day_4/Promises.md

 };
 ```

-* This is where we would want to refactor the code to creawte the `new` Promise with the `resolve` and `reject` and then create the conditionals to return them as needed.
+* This is where we would want to refactor the code to create the `new` Promise with the `resolve` and `reject` and then create the conditionals to return them as needed.